jeanblanchard/kickstarter-pledge-watch/README.md

 `kswatch.py` must be run from the command line.
 Since this is a Python program, you must have Python installed.

-Usage: `kswatch.py project-url [cost-of-pledge]`
+Usage: `kswatch.py project-url [command] [cost-of-pledge]`

+Where:

+ - project-url is the URL of the Kickstarter project
+ - command is a command to run once the pledge is available, with the pledge url as a param
-Where project-url is the URL of the Kickstarter project, and cost-of-pledge is the cost of the target pledge.
+ - cost-of-pledge is the cost of the target pledge.

+If command is unspecified, it defaults to opening a new browser tab.
 If cost-of-pledge is not specified, then a menu of pledges is shown.
 Specify cost-of-pledge only if that amount is unique among pledges.
 Only restricted pledges are supported.

 Example: